swiftlang/swift/docs/SIL/Ownership.md

 attribute that explicitly specifies it to be:
 `@_eagerMove`, `@_noImplicitCopy`.

+`@_eagerMove` standard library types include:
+- String
+- Array
+- Set
+- Dictionary

-A variable or argument is eager-move by satisfying one of two
+A variable or argument is eager-move, regardless of its type (as long as it is `Copyable`), by satisfying one of two conditions:
-conditions:

 1. Inferred: Its type is eager-move.